t38748845-maker/Chapter_1.Basic-Math-And-Calculus-Review/README.md

  # 1. Number Theory

 Definition:
-=>Number theory is the branch of mathematics that studies numbers and their properties.
+ Number theory is the branch of mathematics that studies numbers and their properties.

 Types of Numbers:
   Natural Numbers (N): 1, 2, 3, 4, ...